The Myth of the Flight of Icarus

-It is said that he buried Talus’ body; also that Athena transformed Talus into a partridge.
+It is said that he buried Talus’ body, and also that Athena transformed Talus into a partridge.
 Either way, he was exiled to Crete to serve under King Minos.
-Eventually he had a son, Icarus, by Naucrate, a mistress-slave of Minos.
+Eventually, he had a son, Icarus, by Naucrate, a mistress-slave of Minos.
 Daedalus and his son were imprisoned after assisting the hero, Theseus, to kill the Minotaur.

 In "The Flight of Icarus," Daedalus created wings out of wax and seagull feathers in order to escape captivity.
 His attempt resulted in the death of his son, whose wings collapsed when he flew too close to the sun.